for Oxford’s homeless community.

 - meet new people

-For beginners they offer you guidance on how to begin.
+For beginners they offer an intro.
 There’s also time to ask questions about meditation and find out how to improve.

 - free to use